Jewish books - favorite Jewish children's books, Jewish teen books and Jewish inspirational books with sample chapters and stories online.

 although her voice trembled, "I'm sure everything will

-"What if I can't ever move again?"
+be fine!""What if I can't ever move again?"
 Judy cried getting

 hysterical.
 "I'll be like that miner we read about.
 The